Fakih-Hamid/Fakih-Hamid/README.md

 ---

 Thank you for visiting my portfolio repository.
-It's a reflection of my journey and a testament to my love for technology and coding.
+It's a reflection of my journey and a testament to my love for Technology, Computer Engineering and coding.
 Let's connect and collaborate!